owais-ai/45_TypeScript_and_Node.js_Assignments/Assignment_41/README.md

-# Assignment 39
+# Assignment 41
-City Names: Write a function called city_country() that takes in the name of a city and its country.
-The function should return a string formatted like this:

-"Lahore, Pakistan"

-Call your function with at least three city-country pairs, and print the value that’s returned.
+Magicians: Make a array of magician’s names.
+Pass the array to a function called show_magicians(), which prints the name of each magician in the array.